Avoid Spiritual Complexity

 Romans 15:7 NIV

-The basis for which God accepts us is very simple (the core elements).
+The basis on which God accepts us is very simple.
 We also then must recognize Christians correctly by the very same simple basis.

 Church Traditions